OlivierLD/raspberry-coffee/JupyterNotebooks/nmea/README.md

 ### NMEA Parser
 [NMEA](http://nmea.org) (National Marine Electronics Association) is one of the oldest IT standards, defining how sensor data should be conveyed.

-A parser is the tool that takes data flows (user input, data streams, etc) and turns them in a way that can be processed by a computer program.
+A parser is the tool that takes data flows (user input, data streams, etc) and turns them in a format that can be processed by a computer program.

 In our NMEA case, it would turn things like this
 ```
 $GNRMC,132857.00,A,3744.93332,N,12230.41996,W,0.097,,250919,,,D*76
 ```
-into that
+into something like that
 ```
 {
   'type': 'rmc',